timrichardt/stern-brocot-tree/README.md

 the trees [3].

-The **SSB** is related to representation of numbers as continued fractions and in 1978 Bill Gosper presented an algorithm for arithmetics on continued fractions [1].
+The **SSB** is related to representation of numbers as continued fractions and in 1972 Bill Gosper found an algorithm for arithmetics on continued fractions [1].
 In 2007, Milad Niqui published a work that generalizes Bill Gospers algorithm onto sequences of **SSB** [3].
 The Clojure implementation here, with some exceptions, closely resembles